NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 processing.
 Processing this data is similar to processing KH-4B data except that the images are much larger.

+The ASP support for this satellite is highly experimental.
+There is no reliable way of determining the camera orientation to use below.
+As of now, sometimes one may get plausible results, and sometimes this approach will fail.
+The use is strongly advised not to spend much time on this data until the support is improved.

 For this example we use the following images from the Earth Explorer declassified collection 3::